denten-books/plain-text/main.md

 reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

-The history of literary scholarship is punctuated by these moments of revolt against interpretation.
+The history of literary scholarship is punctuated by these moments of revolt against reading for latent content.
 In the late 1960, Susan Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
 "The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag_against_1966, 8-9].
-In yet an earlier revolt at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
-Seing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
+In yet an earlier counterinsurgency, at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
+Seeing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
 In this vein the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
 His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols," Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
 Meaning "dies" and becomes invisible through frequent use.
-Such dead and transparent language language can no longer evoke wonder or curiousity.
+Such dead and transparent language language can no longer evoke wonder or curiosity.
 Truly vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
 Form, in that sense, resurrects content.
 The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in the process of linguistic renewal.

 [^ln11-descartes]: It is difficult to resist quoting from Descartes' *Meditations on First Philosophy* when discussing idealism.
 He writes: "Let us